 Upon arriving in Chinatown, just go for a wander in its many alleys – some appear directly out of some distant oriental village so much so that they have even be used in several films.

 Running all the way from Golden Gate Park to Market Street, the Haight was once ground-zero for San Francisco’s hippie movement.
-These free-lovers, in addition to several other minority communities, took refuge in this district and pretty much had free reign.
 A distinct culture arose here that still pervades to this day, though it’s been washed-away over the years by urban renewal and gentrification.

 Next, we visit the Castro.
 Like Haight, the Castro was a haven for another sort of societal abject, this time the LGBT community.
 Unlike the Haight though, Castro is still firmly in the grasps of its community.